MaxEnger/RandomForest_SolarFields/README.md

 - A Google Earth Engine Account
 - Google Drive Account to have a location for outputs
 - The Example Script: https://code.earthengine.google.com/79af001194514c38534641632fe4b6e2
+- Training Data for Algorithm to identify Solar v.
+Non-Solar: Data is located in the Data Folder.
+Merged Contains both categories.

 ### The script should:
 1. Generate a training dataset consisting of 17 polygons of solar fields (including arrays and the dirt edges immediately surrounding the arrays) and 18 non-solar in Rhode Island.
 Solar has a value of 1 and non-solar has a value of 2.